Will Day: Early career

 Will played his junior football at local club PHOS Camden.
 He was part of the SANFL junior development programs at Glenelg before transferring to West Adelaide, (where his grandfather had played) for better opportunities.
 In 2019, he played for South Australia in the under-18 national championships as well as playing three reserves games.
 He went to school at Sacred Heart College.

 AFL career

 Day's AFL career was initially hampered by the COVID-19 pandemic.
 As a young player coming into the system, Day would normally start by playing with the Hawthorn affiliate, Box Hill Hawks, but because that competition had been suspended for the year he had to show his mettle with scratch matches against other AFL clubs.

 Day made his AFL debut in Round 6, 2020, against at Giants Stadium.

 Day received a Rising Star nomination after round 16, 2020.

-He had an injury-affected season in 2021.
-He fractured an ankle against Richmond in Round 3.
-He recovered in time to play in round 13 that year and played another three games for the season before having complications from his earlier injury.
+He had an injury-affected season in 2021, fracturing an ankle against Richmond in Round 3.
+He recovered in time to play in round 13 and played another three games for the season before having complications from his injury.

-Day re-signed with Hawthorn until 2027 in April 2023.
+In April 2023 Day re-signed with Hawthorn and is contracted until 2027.

-Day's 2025 season was marred by repetitive injuries in his foot.
-Despite a promising start to the season, Day suffered a bone stress injury that was initially expected to rule him out of the remaining home and away season.
-However, he made an early return in Round 20 against Carlton but unfortunately irritated the same foot in the round following.
-The injury immediately ruled out a return to the playing field in 2025.

 Statistics

-Updated to the end of 2025.
+Updated to the end of 2026.